OwnYourData/dc-babelfish/tutorial/2_Services/README.md

 The Service Catalogue of the Gateway API comprises of all registered services.
 A service is a JSON object with the following attributes:
 * `interface`: describes the interface of the service (specifically API endpoints) and general aspects of the entity using the [Open API Specification v3](https://spec.openapis.org/oas/v3.1.0) (also known as Swagger documentation)
 * `data`: describes the expected data structure using [SOyA (Semantic Overlay Architecture)](https://ownyourdata.github.io/soya/) structures; if the data structure does not exist, this entry shall provide `null`; it is important to note that the content of this field is optional and services in ONTOCHAIN are not required to use SOYA- However, if those services decide to use SOyA, they benefit from the additional functionality in the integration helper
-* `governance`: describes the Usage Policy based on the structure from the [Data Privacy Vocabulary](https://w3c.github.io/dpv/dpv/) or similar - this information is used as input for Data Agreements
+* `governance`: describes the Usage Policy based on the structure from the [Data Privacy Vocabulary](https://w3c.github.io/dpv/dpv/) or similar - this information is used as input for Data Agreements; more information on relevant attributes and values will be added later

 ### Example of a complete Service Description